Omar-hr/Python-S-expression-calculator/README.md

 Syntax:
 ===========

 The program takes the input argument as a string and can handle two kinds of arguments:
 1- Single integer (for example: 45): the program will output the same integer.

 2- An expression: should be in the following format `(Function Expression Expression)` The expression will be evaluated and the result will be printed.

-`Function` can be `add` or `multiply`
+`Function` can be `add` or `multiply`.
-`Expression` can be another function call or an integer A function call should always be delimited by parenthesis `(` and `)` The program is capable of evaluating any number of nested functions in an expression.
+`Expression` can be another function call or an integer.
+A function call should always be delimited by parenthesis `(` and `)`.
+The program is capable of evaluating any number of nested functions in an expression.

 How to use: